yearn/yearn-devdocs/docs/developers/security/multisig.md

 ## Protocol Guardian Role

 Per [YIP-81](https://snapshot.box/#/s:veyfi.eth/proposal/0x6f3082db2cef3e0c254e569580d063cb14130a92d0bf1729bef342a386e419f2), the Yearn Multisig (AKA yChad) will serve in the Guardian role to steward and protect the Yearn Protocol and its participants.
-The Guardian role is defined as being able to "nullify a proposal or governance decision but cannot make proposals".
-The Guardian role can be re-assigned via a YIP vote.
+The Guardian role is defined as being able to **"nullify a proposal or governance decision but cannot make proposals"**.

 ## Members